bandprotocol/cw-band/docs/packages_cw_band.md

 ```

 ## OracleResponsePacketData
- - The packet that BandChain will send to other chain after the request is resolved.
+ - The packet that BandChain will send to another chain after the request is resolved.

 ```
 pub struct OracleResponsePacketData {